Caution reigns as nickel trading resumes in London

-LONDON : Nickel trading on the London Metal Exchange (LME) resumes on Wednesday with limits on price movements to prevent disorderly trading after wild swings triggered a rare market shutdown.
+LONDON: Nickel trading on the London Metal Exchange (LME) resumes on Wednesday (Mar 16) with limits on price movements to prevent disorderly trading after wild swings triggered a rare market shutdown.

-China's Tsingshan Holding Group bought large amounts of nickel to reverse bets on lower prices, propelling the metal up more than 50per cent to above $100,000 a tonne on March 8, sources have said, prompting the LME to suspend trading.
+China's Tsingshan Holding Group bought large amounts of nickel to reverse bets on lower prices, propelling the metal up more than 50 per cent to above US$100,000 a tonne on Mar 8, sources have said, prompting the LME to suspend trading.

 The price of nickel, which is used to make stainless steel and is a key material for electric vehicle batteries, had been rising steadily even before the conflict in Ukraine ramped prices up even further.